meyerpolanco/wikipediataughtme/README.md

-# Wikipedia Taught Me 📧📚
+# Today Wikipedia Taught Me

-A personalized Wikipedia email service that delivers curated articles to users based on their preferences.
-Get your daily dose of knowledge delivered straight to your inbox!
+A Wikipedia email service that delivers curated articles to users based on their preferences.

-## 🌟 Features
+## Features

 ### User Portal
 - **Simple Signup**: Users enter their email and get instant access to their personal dashboard